AWegnerGitHub/awegnergithub.github.io-content/2010_12_28_a-special-kind-of-troll.md

 I feel this incident just confirms that we need a couple more.
 In the coming days, we'll announce who our new admins will be.

 The member that has been removed has been banned from the servers and the forums.
 We've also destroyed two new user accounts they created since the spam wave.
 This is business as usual.
-I did offer them the chance to appear at the end of June.
+I did offer them the chance to appeal at the end of June.
 I suspect they will not.

 ## The appeal